bevyengine/rfcs/rfcs/45-stageless.md

 These schedules can be configured in all of the ordinary ways, but, as they live in different schedules, ordering cannot be defined relative to systems in the main schedule.

 Due to their disruptive and far-reaching effects, state transitions do not occur immediately.
-Instead, they are deferred (like commands), until the next `state_transition::<S: State>` exclusive system runs.
+Instead, they are deferred (like commands), until the next `flush_state<S: State>` exclusive system runs.
 This system first runs the `on_exit` schedule of the previous state on the world, then runs the `on_enter` schedule of the new state on the world.
 Once that is complete, the exclusive system ends and control flow resumes as normal.

-When states are added using `App::add_state::<S: State>(initial_state)`, one `state_transition` system is added to the app, with the `GeneratedLabel::StateTransition<S>` label.
+When states are added using `App::add_state::<S: State>(initial_state)`, one `flush_state<S>` system is added to the app, with the `GeneratedLabel::StateTransition<S>` label.
 You can configure when and if this system is scheduled by configuring this label, and you can add additional copies of this system to your schedule where you see fit.
+Just like with commands, **state-flushed ordering constraints** can be used to verify that state transitions have run at the appropriate time.
+If system `A` is `before_and_flush_state::<S>` system `B`, the schedule will be unsatisfiable unless there is an intervening `flush_state<S>` system.

 Apps can have multiple orthogonal states representing independent facets of your game: these operate fully independently.
 States can also be defined as a nested enum: these work as you may expect, with each leaf node representing a distinct group of systems.
-If you wish to share behavior among siblings, add the systems repeatedly to each sibling, typically by saving a schedule and then using `Shedule::merge` to combine that into the specialized schedule of choice.
+If you wish to share behavior among siblings, add the systems repeatedly to each sibling, typically by saving a schedule and then using `Schedule::merge` to combine that into the specialized schedule of choice.

 ### Complex control flow